 The tables are complex, but the important thing to remember when viewing these tables is that every provider is subject to these rates/fees.
 No matter how big or small, if you want to accept credit cards, you’ll need to abide by Visa Interchange fees and Mastercard Interchange fees.

 Card Association Fees

 In addition to Interchange fees that the merchant service provider must pay to the issuing bank, there are fees that are charged by Visa/MasterCard/Discover.
 There are several different fees that they asses, that are based on many factors, like the amount of volume you process per month, whether or not your customers physically present the card to you, the types of security precautions you take, possible international surcharges, and others.
 Since many of these fees depend on the circumstance of each transaction, they’re impossible to predict with 100% accuracy.
 However, the basic fees that the card associations charge are roughly 0.12% of volume, and $0.02 per transaction.
 Just like the rates that merchant service providers must pay to card-issuing banks, these fees are paid by all providers.
 It’s what allows smaller providers like Dharma to compete with the larger banks.
-Interchange refers to the underlying costs of credit card transactions – the other part being the interchange charge.
+Card Association Fees represent part of the underlying costs of credit card transactions – the other part being the interchange charge.
 Click here for a full list of all Card Association Fees.

-Because Dharma believes in full-disclosure, we do our best to offer an answer to the following question: What is Interchange and what it means to you.
+Because Dharma believes in full-disclosure, we do our best to offer an answer to the following question: What is Interchange and what does it mean to you?

 When you accept a transaction from a customer or donor, your merchant service provider is required to immediately pay all of the above fees to the card-issuing bank and Visa/MasterCard/Discover.
-In addition, your merchant service provider needs to give you the funds for the transaction right away.
+In addition, your MSP needs to give you the funds for the transaction right away.
 This requires a lot of work in the background.
-Your merchant service provider funds your bank account for any processed transactions, even though your customer hasn’t actually paid their credit card bill.
-Managing your merchant account carries operational costs, and so there is an additional fee paid to the merchant service provider above Interchange (sometimes referred to as the merchant fee).
+Your MSP funds your bank account for any processed transactions, even though your customer hasn’t actually paid their credit card bill.
+Managing your merchant account carries operational costs, so there is an additional fee paid to the merchant service provider above Interchange (sometimes referred to as the merchant fee).
 This additional cost reflects payment for managing risk, depositing funds, providing technical support, and maintaining the account within federal and state regulations.